Get alerts of updates about «Organised leisure activities»

-- A group size of up to 20 people is recommended.
-Several groups with a maximum of 20 people can gather if the groups are kept separate.
+- For children and young people under the age of 20, a group size of up to 20 people is recommended both indoors and outdoors.
+For adults, the recommended group size is up to 10 people indoors and 20 people outdoors.
+Several groups of people can gather if the groups are kept separate.
 It is an advantage if the groups are in separate rooms.
 If they can at all times observe at least 2 metres distance and otherwise can follow the infection control advice, they can still be in the same room.
 The groups should also not have contact before or after the activity.

 - It is recommended to practise or gather in regular groups.

-- With increased local transmission, we recommend reducing the group size. if you divide into smaller groups, the risk of outbreaks is reduced, contact tracing becomes easier and fewer people have to be quarantined in the event of infection.
+- With increased local transmission, we recommend reducing the group size.
+By dividing into smaller groups, the risk of outbreaks is reduced, contact tracing becomes easier and fewer people have to be quarantined in the event of infection.